oroinc/documentation/backend/entities/migration.rst

 Each bundle can have migration files that enable you to update the database schema.

-To create a schema (database structure) migration, follow a few steps below.
+To create a schema (database structure) migration, follow the steps below.

 Create Schema Migration
 -----------------------